 This is not something that requires a lengthy explanation.
 We have all felt it at least once in a while.
 But to get some clarity I decided to find its definition.

 According to Merriam-Webster, here is the official yet simple definition of Lazy – “not willing to work hard or to be active”.

 The key thing to note here is that laziness is not defined as an inherent character or the definition of a person, but rather a temporary situation wherein one is not active, or a situation where one is not willing to work hard.

-What are the Causes of Laziness?
+What Are the Causes of Laziness?

 The traditional understanding of laziness is that a person is inherently lazy.
 Dr.Leon F Seltzer in an article for Psychology Today debunks that myth.
 He explains that there is no such thing as a lazy personality.

-Dr.Seltzer’s conclusion is that Laziness is really about motivation and other psychological reasons.
+Dr.Seltzer concludes that Laziness is really about motivation and other psychological reasons.
 It’s about a lack of motivation.